-The favorite cinnamon cookies recipe for the Christmas season are these easy snickerdoodle cookies without cream of tartar.
+The favorite cinnamon cookies recipe for the Christmas season are these easy snickerdoodle cookies recipe.
 They have the perfect shortbread consistency and flavor to make you happy during the holiday season.

 If you're already on your Christmas cookie list then you're right to include this delicious, chewy, cinnamon-flavored shortbread cookie recipe.
 A perfect recipe to share in the good times with your family and a glass of warm milk.

 What are Snickerdoodles?

 Snickerdoodle cookies are a very popular shortbread recipe in the United States and may have German origins.
 But they are a favorite cookie recipe during the holiday season and are even one of the most prepared cookies at Christmas.

 The easy sugar cookies are both cinnamon flavored and rolled in a mixture of cinnamon spice flavored sugar before being baked which gives them a nice golden color.
 They have a very chewy texture and are very tasty.

 This recipe is very easy to make with simple ingredients except for one that is not very common to cookie recipes.
 The cream of tartar, in addition to the baking soda, would give it an even more chewy texture and a tangy taste.

 The traditional recipe has the particularity of using an ingredient not very usual in shortbread recipes.
 It gives it a tangy taste and makes its texture more chewiness, it is the cream of tartar.
 This is an ingredient that is often seen in meringue recipes because it will help stabilize the whites.